fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Can tell us what is the hardest feature you work on and how you hack it together?

 > How difficult is hacking in real life compared to how they hack in movies?

 > What is something that never gets old in software engineering?